Skip to content

 Roles & attributes

-The list below describes roles and attributes that component already has.
+The following table describes roles and attributes that component already has.

 Roles and attributes